Christ Church Cathedral, Christchurch: Transitional cathedral

 Construction of a transitional cathedral started on 24 July 2012.
 The site, on the corner of Hereford and Madras Streets, several blocks from the permanent location, was blessed in April 2012.
 Designed by architect Shigeru Ban and seating around 700 people, it was expected to be completed by Christmas 2012, but the completion date was put back to July and then August 2013 with the dedication service held on 15 August.
 The materials used in its construction include cardboard tubes, timber and steel.

 In November 2012 the diocese began fund raising to pay for the NZ$5 million project, following a High Court judge indicating it may not be legal to build a temporary cathedral using its insurance payout.

 Deans

-Beck resigned in late 2011 from his role with the Anglican Church; disagreement with Bishop Matthews was cited as his reason for leaving.
-He was succeeded as dean by Lynda Patterson, for the first 20 months in an acting position, and she officially succeeded as dean on 1 November 2013, becoming the first woman to serve in that role.
-As ChristChurch Cathedral was inaccessible, Patterson first worked at St Michael and All Angels and then at the Cardboard Cathedral.
+In late 2011, Dean Peter Beck resigned from his position.
+Disagreement with Bishop Matthews about the fate of the cathedral was cited as his reason for leaving.
+Beck was succeeded by Lynda Patterson, who served for the first 20 months in an acting position, officially becoming dean on 1 November 2013, the first woman to serve in that role.
+Because ChristChurch Cathedral was inaccessible, Patterson originally worked at St Michael and All Angels and then at the Cardboard Cathedral.
 Patterson died of natural causes on 20 July 2014.